zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/wiki_data.rst

 `other_write`
 ----------------------
-    Defines whether others have read access to the article.
+    Defines whether others have write access to the article.

 ******************************************************
 Fields in the wiki_articlerevision file